Pvt. LD Marrs

 He was sent to Ft.
 Knox, Kentucky for basic training.
 After basic training he was sent to Camp Polk, Louisiana where he was assigned to the 753rd Tank Battalion.
 It was during this time that he volunteered to join the 192nd Tank Battalion which had been ordered overseas.
 LD replaced a National Guardsman who was either married or considered "too old" for overseas duty.

-LD was assigned to the tank of S/Sgt.
+LD was assigned to B Company and the tank of S/Sgt.
 Walter Mahr.
 With LD in the crew, were Sgt.
 Ray Mason and Pvt.
 Quincey Humphries.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

 The morning of December 8, 1941 LD and his battalion learned of the Japanese attack on Pearl Harbor just ten hours earlier.
-They were ordered to the perimeter of the airfield to guard against Japanese paratroopers.
-All morning as they stood guard, American planes filled the sky.
+All morning, as they stood guard, American planes filled the sky.
 At 12:30 the planes landed and their pilots went to lunch.
+The planes were lined up in a straight line outside the mess hall.
 B-17s, which had been loaded with bombs, sat on the runways awaiting orders to take off to bomb Formosa.

 The tankers often found themselves performing the rile of rear guard to allow the infantry to disengage and withdraw.
 It was in this role on December 29, 1941, that LD's tank had a track blown off it by the Japanese.
 The crew was trapped in the tank.
 The Japanese ordered them out of the tank.
 LD, Pvt.
 Quincey Humphries, Sgt.
 Ray Mason, and S/Sgt.
 Walter Mahr came out of their tank expecting to be taken as Prisoners of War.
 Instead, they were ordered to run by the Japanese.